Eeems-Org/remarkable.guide/src/guide/access/ssh.rst

 Picking a SSH client
 --------------------

 Newer versions of windows already come with OpenSSH installed.
-If it is not installed you can `install OpenSSH for windows <https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui>`_.
+If it is not installed you can `install OpenSSH for windows <https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui>`_ (Only the OpenSSH client is needed).
 You may also use `PuTTY <https://putty.org/>`_.

 On MacOS and Linux you will have OpenSSH or a compatible SSH client installed already that can be used.